 We have concluded an order processing contract with Google and fully implement the strict requirements of the German data protection authorities when using Google Analytics.

-Data stored by Google at user and event level that is linked to cookies, user identifiers (e.g. User ID) or advertising IDs (e.g. DoubleClick cookies, Android advertising ID) is anonymised or deleted after 14 months.
+Data stored by Google at user and event level that is linked to cookies, user IDs or advertising IDs (e.g. DoubleClick cookies, Android advertising ID) is anonymized or deleted after 14 months.
 For details, please see the following link: https://support.google.com/analytics/answer/7667196?hl=de

 This website uses Hotjar.
-Provider is Hotjar Ltd, Level 2, St Julians Business Centre, 3, Elia Zammit Street, St Julians STJ 1000, Malta, Europe (Website: https://www.hotjar.com).
+The provider is Hotjar Ltd, Level 2, St Julians Business Centre, 3, Elia Zammit Street, St Julians STJ 1000, Malta, Europe (Website: https://www.hotjar.com).

 Hotjar is a tool for analyzing your user behavior on this website.
 With Hotjar we can, among other things, record your mouse movements, scrolling movements and clicks.
 Hotjar can also determine how long you have remained with the mouse pointer on a certain place.
 From this information, Hotjar creates so-called heat maps, which can be used to determine which website areas are viewed preferentially by the website visitor.